laravel-enso/documentation/docs/packages/form-builder.md

 When using the form builder functionality, you will be needing several items:
 - the JSON template that configures the form's layout, inputs, actions, etc.
+- a basic Form builder class (which can also contain complex logic for complex scenarios)
 - usually, an endpoint that reads the configuration and returns a properly formatted form configuration
 - the `vue-from` VueJS components inside your page/app that renders the form based on the configuration
 - one or more endpoints for your form's actions, such as storing, updating, deleting.